 Do MacWhisper and Infina work offline?
 Yes, both.
 MacWhisper processes files on your Mac, and Infina transcribes dictation on-device by default on Apple Silicon, so both work with no internet connection.

 Should I buy both?
 If you both transcribe recordings and dictate to AI tools daily, honestly, yes.
-They do not overlap in their core jobs, both are one-time purchases, and together they still cost less than one year of a $15/month subscription app.
+They do not overlap in their core jobs: MacWhisper's €64 Pro license handles your recordings, and Infina's $99/year handles live dictation and hands-free voice control.

 The bottom line

-$99 once, on-device by default, and a 7-day refund if your job turns out to be the other fork.
+$99/year, on-device by default, and a 7-day refund if your job turns out to be the other fork.
 And if neither fork feels right, we surveyed the wider field in MacWhisper alternatives.